 14 And God said to Moses, “I AM WHO I AM.”
 And He said, “Thus you shall say to the children of Israel, ‘I AM has sent me to you.’”
 15 Moreover God said to Moses, “Thus you shall say to the children of Israel: ‘The Lord God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you.
 This is My name forever, and this is My memorial to all generations.’

-This week I will be traveling to Mammoth, California with my son, Gabe for a father-son fishing trip.
+Every year I travel to Mammoth, California with my son, Gabe for a father-son fishing trip.
 I mentioned in my previous blog that trips and traditions, such as this one, are one way that I have intentionally shown my children affection as they were growing up.

 In the everyday doing of life we can easily get focused on the moment and operate with a short-term vision and perspective on things.
 However, God makes plans for our current moments with eternity in mind.
 That means that even as He is working in your present circumstance, He is investing in your life for the purposes of the generations that will come after you.
 This way of living with the knowledge of our impact on the following generations is in accordance with how the Lord tells us in the Word to leave an inheritance for our children and their children after them.